lightstep/opentelemetry-examples/telegraph/http/README.md

 ## View the Results in Lightstep

-For the example that we configured metrics should be appearing in your Lightstep project with the name `http_value`.
+For the example that we configured metrics should appear in your Lightstep project with the name `http_value`.